-If the interest rate had increased/decreased by 1%, the Group's net income before tax would have decreased/increased by \$5,520 thousand and \$5,790 thousand for the years ended December 31, 2023 and 2022, respectively, with all other variable factors remaining constant.
-This is mainly due to the Group's borrowings at floating rates.
+If the interest rate had increased/decreased by 1%, the Group's net income before tax would have decreased/increased by \$2,112 thousand and \$3,313 thousand for the years ended December 31, 2024 and 2023, respectively, with all other variable factors remaining constant.
+This is mainly due to the Group's time deposits and borrowings at floating rate.